-If you were searching on Google for a good Polkadot wallet also known as DOT wallet to store your DOT coin then you have come to the right page.
+If you were searching for a good Polkadot wallet (DOT) to store your DOT tokens securely and safely then you have come to the right page.
+But, let’s first understand what is Polkadot.

-Given Polkadot’s success because of its ability to connect to several specialized blockchains into one unified network the demand for this coin has gradually increased.
+Given Polkadot’s success because of its ability to connect to several specialized blockchains into one unified network the demand for its token has gradually increased.

 The Guarda wallet is what we call the best wallet we have seen in a long time for long-time cryptocurrency holders.
 However, even though Guarda describes itself as a simple and secure wallet, we believe it is much more than that.